DhananjayNarayan/COMP6411-Comparative-Study-of-Programming-Languages/Assignment 1 - Prolog/README.txt

-Names and ID’s of all contributing members in the team.
+Assignment 1 on Prolog: Names and ID’s of all contributing members in the team.

 1. Name: Tanzia Ahmed
    ID: 40166924